Article Translations: (Spanish)

-- Ask other people in your household to wash their hands every time they touch your pet.
+- Ask other people in your household to wash their hands after they touch your pet.

-- If you have an animal that lives in a cage, keep it in a room that you don't spend time in regularly.
+- If you have a pet that lives in a cage, keep it in a room that you don't spend time in regularly.
 Someone other than you should clean the cage daily.

 Fish aren't as cuddly as puppies and kittens, but they're OK pets for people with asthma.

 Pets aren't the only allergy-causing creatures at home: Cockroaches are a major asthma trigger that can be hard to avoid in apartments.
 If cockroaches are a trigger:

 - Talk to your parents about getting the house professionally exterminated every few months.
 In between exterminations, use bait traps to catch roaches (don't use aerosol sprays because they can affect asthma).